BRVN01/promicro_key/README.md

   I know what but my Linux and Windows system doesn't recognize F13-F24 keys, so I had an idea to use combo keys like ALT+NUMBER when Number is a KeyPad number to create your functions on Linux (I haven't tested this on Windows but I think it works).

+  In `keymap.c` I have documented some things like links and other things that I find interesting.

   > Level: Intermediate